RAF Lossiemouth: HMS Fulmar (1946–1972)

-The Naval Air Fighter and Strike Training School transferred to the station in 1953 and over the next decade many aircraft types operated from Lossiemouth in the training role, including Supermarine Seafires, Fairey Fireflys, Hawker Sea Hawks, Hawker Sea Furys, Supermarine Scimitars, De Havilland Sea Venoms and Hawker Hunters.
+The Naval Air Fighter and Strike Training School transferred to the station in 1953 and over the next decade a wide range of aircraft types operated from Lossiemouth in the training role, including Supermarine Seafires, Fairey Fireflys, Hawker Sea Hawks, Hawker Sea Furys, Supermarine Scimitars, de Havilland Sea Venoms and Hawker Hunters.
 Four Gloster Meteors were used as target-towers.
 One of the first squadrons of the recently established Federal Germany Navy was formed at Lossiemouth in May 1958 under the NATO cooperative policy.
-No. 764 Naval Air Squadron had responsibility for training German crews on twelve Sea Hawks, which operated in German Navy markings.
+No. 764 Naval Air Squadron was responsible for training German crews on twelve Sea Hawks, which operated in German Navy markings.
 A commissioning ceremony was attended by British and German naval and political figures.
-In 1958 it was announced that station facilities were to be upgraded at a cost of £3 million, including the refurbishment of living accommodation and the creation of the Fulmar Club social club.
+In 1958, it was announced that station facilities were to be upgraded for £3 million, including the refurbishment of living accommodation and the creation of the Fulmar Club social club.
 Princess Alexandra opened a new officers mess in July 1965.

 The Blackburn Buccaneer arrived in March 1961 when No. 700Z Naval Air Squadron was created as an Intensive Flying Trials unit to evaluate the aircraft's weapons, systems and performance.
-Initially, the squadron operated two aircraft and then five by the end of 1961.
-The first operational Buccaneer squadron (No. 801 Naval Air Squadron) was established on 17 July 1962, followed by No. 809 Naval Air Squadron in January 1963 and No. 800 Naval Air Squadron in March 1964.
+Initially, the squadron operated two aircraft, increasing to five by the end of 1961.
+The first operational Buccaneer squadron, No. 801 Naval Air Squadron, was established on 17 July 1962, followed by No. 809 Naval Air Squadron in January 1963 and No. 800 Naval Air Squadron in March 1964.
 The Buccaneer was capable of delivering nuclear weapons as well as conventional weapons for anti-shipping warfare and was typically active over the North Sea during its service.
 Buccaneers also embarked on aircraft carriers HMS Victorious, Eagle, Ark Royal and Hermes.
 On 28 March 1967, Buccaneers from Lossiemouth bombed the shipwrecked supertanker Torrey Canyon off the western coast of Cornwall, to ignite the oil and avoid an environmental disaster.
-The mid-1960s saw further investment in facilities at Lossiemouth including new living quarters and messes.
+The mid-1960s saw further investment in facilities at Lossiemouth, including new living quarters and messes.